Offered in fall semesters of even numbered years, next offered in Fall 2018

 - Proof that you’ve made a $200 non-refundable deposit to the Simpson College Business Office.
 This deposit is applied to the program cost, upon acceptance to the program, and will be credited back to the student’s account should they not be accepted into the program.

-When you complete your application, you will be asked to sign up for a 15-minute interview with the Program Director and the Director of International Education, which will take place during the week of Oct.
-28.
+When you complete your application, you will be asked to sign up for a 15-minute interview with the Program Director and the Director of International Education, which will take place soon after your application has been submitted.

-Students will be notified of their status in the Australia program during the week of Nov.
-4, 2013, and they will be enrolled in the spring semester, 1-credit study abroad prep course taught by Professor Rehmeier.
-A second deposit payment of $300 will be due by Friday, March 7, 2014.
+Students will be notified of their status in the Australia program soon after interviews with applicants are completed, and they will be enrolled in the spring semester, 1-credit study abroad prep course taught by Professor Bardwell.
+A second deposit payment of $300 will be due by Friday, March 2, 2018.

-Final program payment is due to be paid with Fall Semester tuition, room, and board during Summer 2014.
+Final program payment is due to be paid with Fall Semester tuition, room, and board by July 1, 2018

 For more information, contact: